Hexworks/hexworks-site/_zircon_docs/2018-07-18-a-zircon-crash-course.md

 on a [TileGrid] is immediately visible on your screen.
 It is the end of the line, where all [TileComposite] go to become visible on your screen.

-It also comes with functionality which you can use to interact with the underlying GUI system.
-You needn't worry about how the actual GUI system works, the [TileGrid]s job is to abstract all that away and give you a clean interface.
+It also comes with functionality that you can use to interact with the underlying GUI system.
+You don't need to worry about how the actual GUI system works, the [TileGrid]s job is to abstract all that away and give you a clean interface.

 This seems like a lot of things to do at once so you might ask "How is this [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design))?".